yttcs/function-calling-agent/README.md

 ### Next up:

-Move the voice agent to edge hardware withs some added tools for handling sensor data.
+Move the voice agent to edge hardware with some added tools for handling sensor data.